What It Is

 - SavePoint — The tool built specifically because context is the most perishable thing in knowledge work.
 Marks the turning points before they disappear.

-- Drift — What accumulates when context is not preserved.
+- Drift — What accumulates when context isn’t preserved.
 Reasonable decisions made against frames that have shifted from the original.

 - Accommodation Design — Accommodating the model’s lack of persistent memory is one half of the framework.
 The other half accommodates the human’s natural context limits.